Quickstart

 Simulation

-For a more detailed output, change --log=root.thresh:warning to --log=root.thresh:info (caution: verbose).
+For a more detailed output, change the arguments of the simulation engine from --log=root.thresh:warning to --log=root.thresh:info in the launch.json file under the .vscode folder (caution: verbose).

 Application model